otrv4/otrv4/otrv4.md

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

   * Remove the whitespace tag and display the message to the user.
-  * If `REQUIRE_ENCRYPTION` is set, warn the user that the message was received unencrypted.
+  * If you enforce encryption, warn the user that the message was received unencrypted.

 If `msgstate` is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`: